-If the discount rate is increased by 50 basis points and all other variables are held constant, the carrying amounts of the CGUs would be decreased by approximately HK\$201 million.
-If the terminal value is decreased by 10 per cent and all other variables are held constant, the carrying amounts of the CGUs would be decreased by approximately HK\$148 million.
+If the discount rate is increased by 50 basis points and all other variables are held constant, the carrying amounts of the CGUs would be decreased by approximately HK\$199 million (2019: HK\$201 million).

-22. Interests in Associates/Loan to an Associate
+21. Interests in Associates/Loans to Associates